leklab/RNAseq/README.md

 # Running the pipeline

 First prepare the sample sheet.

-Make sure the inputs file is correct.

-Update `cromwell.options` file with you working directory path.

-Generate the launch script and launch it.
+It has three columns: `SampleID|fastq1|fastq2`, make sure that fastq files have absolute paths.

+I prefer to copy `RNAseq.inputs.json`, `launch_cromwell.sh` and `cromwell.options` file into working directory.
+No need to copy wdl.
+Make sure that all the files are correct and updated if needed.

+And then you are ready to launch the script.

 `sbatch launch_cromwell.sh`